apache/calcite/site/_docs/howto.md

 {% highlight bash %}
 # Prepare sets the version numbers, creates a tag, and pushes it to git
+# Note X.Y.Z is the current version we're trying to release, and X.Y+1.Z is the next development version.
+# For example, if I am currently building a release for 1.16.0, X.Y.Z would be 1.16.0 and X.Y+1.Z would be 1.17.0.
 mvn -DdryRun=false -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y+1.Z-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:prepare 2>&1 | tee /tmp/prepare.log

+# If you have multiple GPG keys, you can select the key used to sign the release by adding `-Dgpg.keyname=${GPG_KEY_ID}` to `-Darguments`:
+mvn -DdryRun=false -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y+1.Z-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE} -Dgpg.keyname=${GPG_KEY_ID}" release:prepare 2>&1 | tee /tmp/prepare-dry.log

 # Perform checks out the tagged version, builds, and deploys to the staging repository
 mvn -DskipTests -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE}" release:perform 2>&1 | tee /tmp/perform.log